metacpan/metacpan-cpan-extracted/distros/P/Pheno-Ranker/utils/bff_pxf_simulator/README.md

     $ ./bff-pxf-simulator -f pxf -n 1000 -o pxf.json # PXF with 1K samples and saved to pxf.json

     $ ./bff-pxf-simulator -phenotypicFeatures 10 # BFF with 100 samples and 10 pF each

+    $ ./bff-pxf-simulator -diseases 0 -exposures 0 -procedures 0 -phenotypicFeatures 0 -treatments 0 # Only sex and ethnicity

 ## COMMON ERRORS AND SOLUTIONS